xockcin/shopper/NOTES.md

 After about 90 seconds, I'm not sure I can explain it as thoroughly as I have the rest of this application.
 All I can say is that it has to do with scope.
 It may not be worth digging into just yet.

 My job now is to replicate this logic, in a somewhat limited form, in my app.
 The first thing I should do, though, is separate out the components.

+While separating out the ItemList component, I realized that I'm not going to get very far if I don't start using my context as soon as possible.
+The context is the cart, and the cart is the app, so let's get that up and running ASAP.

+In fact, I think the best idea at this point would be to clear out my App component and start over.
+I'll keep my ItemList and ItemForm components, but I need to rebuild the whole thing with the CartProvider in mind.
+Let's do that.

+OK, everything is gone now.
+All that's left are the two columns that constitute my minimal design.
+The left column will contain the items you can select from, the right will contain the cart.

+Now I have wrapped the whole app in the CartProvider component.
+That way the items column will be able to add to it and the cart component will show it.
+Note that we are not *using* the context here yet - we are just *providing* it.
+We will use it next.

+Now let's go to ItemList.
+This is a very simple component that contains the dummy data we are using for our app.
+Here, each item just has a list and a price, no id.
+Let's change that - let's give it an id.

+OK, now they all have id's, which are just numbers.

+OK, now there is a handleAddToCart function attached to the button.
+It's simpler than the one in MS's app, because I'm not worrying about amount.
+You can only add items one at a time.

+Now let's do the cart.

+Ok, now it works.
+Super ugly, but it does exactly what I would like it to do.

+Now the next challenge is to make the form work, which will be tricky, as MS himself has indicated.
+I think the thing to do will probably be to watch his lesson on forms, and why they're tricky, before I try to implement my own form.